Respiras Respiras

 Conclusion

-Low CO2 isn't harmless.
+• Low CO2 isn't harmless.
 It is a hidden stressor in the brain.

-Maintaining balanced CO2 levels is essential not only for respiratory function but also for cognitive health.
+• Maintaining balanced CO2 levels is essential not only for respiratory function but also for cognitive health.

-Hypocapnia, often resulting from hyperventilation, can lead to significant cognitive impairments and may contribute to the development or exacerbation of dementia.
+• Hypocapnia, often resulting from hyperventilation, can lead to significant cognitive impairments and may contribute to the development or exacerbation of dementia.

-Restoration of CO2 balance is a critical component of physiological rehabilitation, which can lead to predictable recovery or improvement of symptoms.
+• Restoration of CO2 balance is a critical component of physiological rehabilitation, which can lead to predictable recovery or improvement of symptoms.

-By understanding and addressing the role of CO2 in cognitive function, we can take proactive steps toward preserving cognitive health and potentially reducing the risk of dementia
+At Respiras, we specialize in restoring breathing patterns and CO2 balance to increase blood flow and oxygen to the brain.
+By understanding and addressing the role of CO2 in cognitive function, we can take proactive steps toward preserving cognitive health and enhance longevity.

 Medical References